oconnor663/jacko.io/posts/async_three.md

 let mut context = Context::from_waker(&waker);
 ```

-Now we can finally add the check that started this whole
+Now we can finally add the check in the main loop that started this whole
 discussion:[^another_deadlock]

 [^another_deadlock]: The reason I defined `.check_and_clear()` above, instead